To continue to receive updates on combined review and other updates from the HRA you need to subscribe to HRA Now.

 We recommend you complete the first three steps now.
 This will help avoid any delays and ensure you are ready to begin an application.
 You should also consider any impacts on your internal processes and procedures.

 What’s different about the new system?

-Submissions via the combined service have some key differences.
+Submissions via combined review have some key differences.
 They are: